 There are four primary ways to use QR codes in restaurants for marketing.
 QR code menus, promotions and deals, unique information, and personalization.

 This moment is uniquely suited for the growth of touchless menus that use QR codes.
 How clean a bar or restaurant was already a hugely important factor for diners deciding where to eat or drink.
 In fact, a study found that around 75% of people avoid restaurants and bars with negative reviews about cleanliness.

 Couple that with the fact that paper menus are proven to be the single dirtiest thing on restaurant tables.
 It’s a perfect storm.
-Getting rid of paper menus makes your bar or restaurant safer, and it communicates to your guests that you take their safety seriously.
+Getting rid of single use menus makes your bar or restaurant safer, and it communicates to your guests that you take their safety seriously.

 They’re also way more accessible for customers.
 Anywhere a customer sees your menu’s QR code, they can scan it and check out your menu or digital wine list.
 They can be either a QR code PDF or HTML document, though a lot of the free online QR code generators that make PDFs carry some QR code risks.
+Here's how to find the best QR code generator and minimize your risk.
+And, if using a PDF, you'll need to pay special attention to PDF accessibility.
 It’s one of the easiest, most affordable ways to get your menu out there.
 It takes literally a second for someone to scan it.

 As an aside, most QR code menus are made using dynamic QR codes.
 Read more about the static vs dynamic QR code to learn more.